-Previously I had written an article on Approach and Strategy for the RBI Grade B Phase I Exam.
+Previously I had written an article on approach and strategy for the RBI Grade B phase I Exam.
 If you missed that, here’s the link: RBI Grade B Phase I Preparation Strategy.

 Following is the Strategy for Phase II of RBI Gr B Examination:

 Phase II demands a totally different strategy from Phase I. Although the success ratio is quite high in comparison to Phase I, here you are competing with the best minds of the country.
 As in all the papers of Phase II, you have more than adequate time, the speed per se is not very important.
 You have enough time to think and recall.
-So your focus should be on wide coverage of the topics and revise them multiple times rather than practicing mocks.
+So your focus should be on wide coverage of the topics and revise them multiple times rather than practising mocks.

 MY FINAL SCORES